taky-kongo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	* Hidden directories should be counted

-12-newest_files: displays the 10 newest files in the current directory.
+12-newest_files: This script displays the 10 newest files in the current directory.

 	* One file per line